[avatar]

 2009

 I'm an old dude who is absolutely obsessed with music and trying to create tracks that teenage me would have loved.
 That's it, pretty much.
 Anything else that happens is a bonus.
+I've been playing synths and electric guitar for forty years or so and I've been an Ableton user since version 8.

 http://headfirst.www.idnet.com/about_music.htm